camielverdult/APC-randomness/README.md

 f = 1812433253

-# make a arry to store the state of the generator
+# make an array to store the state of the generator
 MT = [0 for i in range(n)]
 index = n+1
 lower_mask = 0x7FFFFFFF #(1 << r) - 1 // That is, the binary number of r 1's